 You or the adjuster might want a report from your doctor to clarify some medical issue.
 If the adjuster asks for a report and the request seems reasonable, do not allow the adjuster to contact your doctor directly.
 Tell the adjuster you will consider the request and will give an answer within a certain amount of time—a week or two.
 Then contact your doctor and find out whether the doctor would write a report favorable to you.
 Also find out how much the doctor would charge for the report.

 If the doctor indicates that the report might do you some good, you can contact the adjuster and agree to request a report if the adjuster agrees to pay for it.
 If the adjuster says yes, send a confirming letter.

 Once in a while, a claimant and an adjuster will have widely different opinions about the seriousness of an injury.
-Most disagreements arise over long-term or permanent effects that the adjuster does not believe are as serious as you describe them to be.
-Usually this difference of opinion can be resolved in negotiations.
+Most disagreements arise over long-term or permanent effects that the adjuster does not believe are as serious as you describe them.
+Usually this difference of opinion can be resolved in settlement negotiations.
 You and the adjuster each compromise and meet at a settlement figure somewhere in the middle.
 (Get more personal injury settlement negotiation tips.)

 Although these second opinions are referred to by insurance people as "independent medical examinations" (IMEs), they are anything but independent.
-The doctors who conduct the examinations are chosen -- and paid -- over and over again by insurance companies because they almost never find anything seriously wrong with an insurance claimant.
+The doctors who conduct the examinations are chosen (and paid) over and over again by insurance companies because they almost never find anything seriously wrong with an insurance claimant.

 For an in-depth guide to getting the best resolution to your injury-related insurance claim or lawsuit, get How to Win Your Personal Injury Claim, by Joseph L. Matthews (Nolo).